Deciso DEC3862 fan swap

 Quick aside: please take a second to marvel at the amazing non-SI unit for the static pressure.
 Inches of water.

-Any replacement should ideally have very similar static pressure and airflow characteristics, with noise being the thing we want to adjust while keeping the rest of the fan’s operating properties the same.
-Deciso took care to design a custom fan shroud for the cooling system, so I didn’t want to compromise the performance of that if I could get away with it.
+Any replacement should ideally have very similar static pressure and airflow characteristics, with noise being the thing you want to adjust while keeping the rest of the fan’s operating properties the same.
+That’s because Deciso took care to design a custom fan shroud to control the cooling system’s airflow and optimise its cooling performance, so I didn’t want to compromise that with a poor choice of replacement fan.

-The stated noise level of the Noctua is quite similar to the Sunon (in fact the Sunon is supposedly quieter), so the gamble was the the acoustics of the Noctua’s bearing are improved, and the gamble paid off.
+The stated noise level of the Noctua is quite similar to the Sunon (in fact the Sunon is supposedly quieter), so the gamble was that the overall acoustics of the Noctua’s bearing are much better than the Sunon’s, and that gamble paid off.

 Swapping the fan was simple.
-First you undo the screws keeping the black top cover to the rest of the chassis, then you slide the top cover back and up to take it off, taking care not to damage the ground wire connected to that top cover piece.
+First you undo the screws keeping the black top cover to the rest of the chassis, then you slide the top cover away from the rear and then lift it up to take it off, taking care not to damage the ground wire connected to that top cover piece.
 That reveals the fan shroud at the back right, holding the Sunon in place:

 DEC3862 with top cover off

-You can see the orange Deciso logo on top of the shroud and the original Sunon fan is only held with pressure from the shroud and has no screws, which I really appreciate.
-That means removing it to fit a replacement is easy: just pull the Sunon out and push the replacement in, making sure the get orientation for airflow right.
-Air leaves out of the back of the unit, so make sure you push the new fan into the shroud respecting that:
+You can see the orange Deciso logo on top of the shroud, and the original Sunon fan is held into that with pressure from the shroud with no screws, which I really appreciate.
+That means removing it to fit a replacement is easy: gently pull the Sunon out and push the replacement in, making sure to get orientation for its airflow right.
+Air leaves out of the back of the unit, so make sure you push the new fan into the shroud in an orientation that respects that:

 DEC3862 fan shroud with Noctua NF-A4x20 FLX in place